Iowa vs. Minnesota NCAA Football Odds, Plays and Insights | November 13, 2021

 Iowa Stats and Trends

-- Iowa has five wins against the spread in nine games this year.

-- This season, the Hawkeyes have just one against the spread win in four games as a favorite of 5.5 points or more.
+- The Hawkeyes have covered the spread once this season when favored by 5.5 points or more (in four chances).

-- Iowa's games this year have eclipsed the over/under two times in nine opportunities (22.2%).
+- Iowa's games this year have gone over the point total two times in nine opportunities (22.2%).

-- Iowa is 5-1 against the spread and 6-0 overall in games when it puts up more than 18.3 points.
+- Iowa is 5-1 against the spread and 6-0 overall this season when the team scores more than 18.3 points.

-- When Iowa picks up more than 298.9 yards, the team is 4-1 against the spread and 5-0 overall.
+- In games that Iowa churns out over 298.9 yards, the team is 4-1 against the spread and 5-0 overall.

 - The Hawkeyes have turned the ball over one more time (12 total) than the Golden Gophers have forced a turnover (11) this season.